Texasville: Critical

 On Rotten Tomatoes, the film has a score of 59% from 27 reviews with the critic consensus: "An impressive array of talent on either side of the camera helps compensate for Texasvilles inability to live up to its classic predecessor, but it isn't quite enough."
 Audiences surveyed by CinemaScore gave the film a grade of "C+" on scale of A+ to F.

 Filmink magazine called it a "bad film", although they blamed Larry McMurtry's source material.
 "Aimless.
 Cartoony.
 No soul.
 Excellent acting from Cybill Shepherd (whose part should have been bigger), Tim Bottoms, Jeff Bridges and Annie Potts.
 But no nuance."
 The magazine felt Picture This, the documentary about the making of the movie, was "everything Texasville is not—brilliantly evocative of a place (love those whining cowboys who want to be in the movie), memorable characters (Larry McMurtry’s worried mother, the original inspiration for Jacy, cuckolded Polly Platt, tormented Bogdanovich, awkward Tim Bottoms), and true drama (returning to the scene of a film where so much happened)."

+Jonathan Rosenbaum of the Chicago Reader included Texasville on his list of the best films of 1990 and favorably compared it to the films of John Cassavetes.

 Recut

 In 1992, Bogdanovich recut the film for The Movie Channel so it ran 28 minutes longer.
 "This is the way Texasville should have been seen when it was originally released," he said.
 "We had to take out a lot of the dramatic scenes between Jeff (Bridges) and Cybill and between Jeff and Timothy Bottoms.
 There was also a wonderful scene at the Centennial when Cybill sings a hymn.
 The balance between comedy and drama was off, so when the movie turned out to be a drama, people were thrown.
 Whereas the correct version, the longer version, has a better balance."
-Bogdanovoch said the film was originally cut "under a lot of pressure.
+Bogdanovich said the film was originally cut "under a lot of pressure.
 It didn't turn out like we wanted—at all.
 It was rather sad.
 So now we're glad to have this second chance."

 In 2023, both the original theatrical version and a black-and-white version of the director's cut, produced in collaboration with cinematographer Nicholas von Sternberg, were included in a two-disc set of The Last Picture Show from The Criterion Collection.